GBillotey/Fractalshades/docs/getting_started.rst

          parameters used)
        - A png to colormap converter : load an image, draw a line on it : the colors will be used to create a colormap
+       - A tool to select a colormap from the templates available (see :doc:`/examples/colormaps/plot_cmaps` ) with combo-box and a preview of the colormap selected.

   - in blue, the **parameters** window.
 The used parameters and their types